misc-hosting/mtntbk/docs/training-philosophy/01-intro.md

 your practice from day one.
 The philosophy makes the sport meaningful, beyond the gym.
 And it can sustain you through tough times, at low points when you are feeling down, unmotivated, or injured.

+Of course, this way of life has its home in Southeast Asia: Thailand, Cambodia, and Laos.
+Today it's also practiced in gyms all over the world: popular on its own merits and as one of the pillars within the greater mixed martial arts movement.
+As a recipient of this tradition outside of its homeland, I cannot claim some special, authoritative point of view on the art as a whole.
+These are a student's observations, which I share with you in hopes of a common starting point (and not an end) to a life-long discussion.

 Okay then, so I have convinced you to think of yourself as a philosopher at any sport.
 Don't just punch things, think about them too.
 Fine.
 What about Muay Thai in particular?
 What makes